Jim McLaughlin (footballer): Managerial career

 He also took charge of the League of Ireland XI and the Irish Olympic side.

-He was Manager of the Year in 1986 and in February 2002, McLaughlin was awarded with the FAI Special Merit Award in recognition of his achievements and dedication within the domestic game.
+He was Manager of the Year in 1986 and in February 2002, McLaughlin was awarded the FAI Special Merit Award in recognition of his achievements and dedication within the domestic game.
 Later in the year, he was the Shamrock Rovers Hall of Fame recipient and in 2005, he was inducted into the Shamrock Rovers 'Legends'.